 If you see red marks, wait a moment for the project in Studio to load its features.

 If red marks do not resolve themselves in a moment, select the project and right-click→ from the context menu.

 In the Manual Input view, select the TestInput stream and enter some values then click.

-In the Application Output view, observe a tuple dequeued on the JSONOutput and TupleOutput streams.
+In the Output Streams view, observe a tuple dequeued on the JSONOutput and TupleOutput streams.

 Experiment by entering other values in the fields of the TestInput stream, clicking, and observing the resulting output tuples.

 When done, press F9 or click the Stop Running Application button.

 When you load the sample into StreamBase Studio, Studio copies the sample project's files to your Studio workspace, which is normally part of your home directory, with full access rights.

 Load this sample in StreamBase Studio, and thereafter use the Studio workspace copy of the sample to run and test it, even when running from the command prompt.